 Iced tea is easy to make in the summer, so there is no excuse not to drink green tea when it is boiling hot outside.
 Add some lovely fruits to your cold brewed iced tea.

-Green tea iced pops why not turn your favourite iced tea recipe into iced pops?
-Simple and easy to make.
+Green tea iced pops are also so simple and easy to make.